![]() |

 In these fast-moving days of trade wars and tariffs, when "the news" is nothing more than that of politically motivated "wars" and gloom is predicted throughout the UK, caused by gross wastage of public funds on immigrants, "adult social services", drug abusers, smokers, "rights groups" and all manner of social frippery; it is time for British people to bolster and expedite the wellbeing of our country by concentrating their expenditure, whenever possible, within the UK, especially so if you are in a procurement role of any kind.

-I know, because I've tried (for headphones, speakers and shoes), that buying British, i.e actually made in the UK, is nearly impossible, but please try wherever possible to buy locally produced "stuff"; usually food or services (including holidays) or products clearly marked as made or constructed in the UK.
-One other sure fire way to help the UK is to recycle or upcycle or to purchase old things originally produced in the UK and still serviced by UK workers.
+I know, because I've tried (for headphones, speakers and shoes), that buying British, i.e actually made in the UK, is nearly impossible (or very expensive very high quality stuff), but please try wherever possible to buy locally produced "stuff"; usually food or services (including holidays) or products clearly marked as made or constructed in the UK.

 Your aim should be to keep money and employment in the UK and for one UK industry to feed another producing for a UK market.
 Major buyers could encourage this change (but of course they rarely do).